dcf21/plato-wp36-v2/docker_containers/eas_worker_synthesis_psls_batman/python_modules/eas_batman_wrapper/README.md

 ## eas_batman_wrapper

-This Python module contains a wrapper for inserting lightcurves synthesised with batman into the EAS lightcurve archive.
+This Python module contains a wrapper for synthesising lightcurves using batman and formally records batman's output as an intermediate file product.